 As you know, FERPA is a federal law that protects the privacy of students' education records.
 Postsecondary institutions subject to FERPA generally must obtain the written consent of eligible students to disclose their education records and personally identifiable information (PII) contained therein.
 20 U.S.C. § 1232g(b)(1) and (b)(2); 34 CFR § 99.30(a).
 An "eligible student" is one who is at least 18 years of age or attends a postsecondary institution.
 See 34 CFR § 99.3.
-FERPA contains several exceptions to the general consent requirement, including exceptions that allow the disclosure of education records in connection with a health or safety emergency, the disclosure of education records to school officials who have a legitimate educational interest.
+FERPA contains several exceptions to the general consent requirement, including exceptions that allow the disclosure of education records in connection with a health or safety emergency, the disclosure of education records to comply with a lawfully issued subpoena or judicial order, and the disclosure of education records to school officials who have a legitimate educational interest.
 See 34 CFR § 99.31.

 The term "education records" is defined under FERPA to mean those records, files, documents, and other materials that: "(1) contain information directly related to a student; and (2) are maintained by an educational agency or institution or by a person acting for such agency or institution."
 20 U.S.C. § 1232g(a)(4)(A); 34 CFR § 99.3 ("Education records").
-FERPA also excludes specified subsets of records from the definition of "education records," one subset of which is called "treatment records."
+FERPA excludes specified subsets of records from the definition of "education records," one subset of which is called "treatment records."
 Treatment records are: